mcdougz/enhanshot/README.md

 ### A. In below simple 3 steps
 1. Creates empty canvas
 2. Processes in worker thread because this process is heavy
-3. Draw enhanced canvas onto the image
+3. Draws enhanced canvas onto the image

 # Contact